 Supportive care — The need for aggressive and supportive care in NMS is essential and uncontroversial .
 Complications are common and severe, even fatal.
 These include:

 Medical therapy — Recommendations for specific medical treatments in NMS are based upon case reports and clinical experience, not upon data from clinical trials.
 Their efficacy is unclear and disputed .
 Commonly used agents are dantrolene, bromocriptine, and amantadine.
 We are more likely to use these agents in more severe cases and escalate treatment if there is no effect or the patient worsens.
 A reasonable approach is to start with benzodiazepines (lorazepam or diazepam) along with dantrolene in moderate or severe cases, followed by the addition of bromocriptine or amantadine .

 The use of any of these medications is controversial and largely unsupported.
-In an animal model of NMS, dantrolene reduced body temperature, CK levels, and an EMG activation measure of rigidity compared with control .
+In an animal model of NMS, dantrolene reduced body temperature, CK levels, and an electromyography (EMG) activation measure of rigidity compared with control .
 A retrospective analysis of published cases indicates that the use of bromocriptine and/or dantrolene appeared to hasten clinical response .
-Time to complete recovery was reduced from a mean of 15 days (with supportive care alone) to nine days (with dantrolene) and 10 days (with bromocriptine).
+Time to complete recovery was reduced from a mean of 15 days (with supportive care alone) to 9 days (with dantrolene) and 10 days (with bromocriptine).
 Another analysis found reduced mortality: 8.6 percent in patients treated with dantrolene, 7.8 percent in patients treated with bromocriptine, and 5.9 percent in patients treated with amantadine compared with 21 percent in those receiving supportive care alone .

-These and similar analyses are of questionable validity because of publication and other biases [1,67].
-In contrast, a small prospective study in 20 patients showed that dantrolene and/or bromocriptine use was associated with a more prolonged course (9.9 versus 6.8 days) and a higher incidence of sequelae compared with those receiving supportive care alone .
+These and similar analyses are of questionable validity because of publication and other biases [1,72].
+By contrast, a small prospective study in 20 patients showed that dantrolene and/or bromocriptine use was associated with a more prolonged course (9.9 versus 6.8 days) and a higher incidence of sequelae compared with those receiving supportive care alone .
 However, the findings in this nonrandomized study could be explained by the fact that patients in the treated group were sicker than those not treated.

 While evidence supporting the use of these agents is limited, they are frequently used because of anecdotal evidence of efficacy, lack of other proven treatments, and high morbidity and mortality of the disorder.

-Electroconvulsive therapy — The rationale for the use of electroconvulsive therapy (ECT) in NMS includes its efficacy in treating malignant catatonia and reports of Parkinsonism improving with ECT.
+Electroconvulsive therapy — The rationale for the use of electroconvulsive therapy (ECT) in NMS includes its efficacy in treating malignant catatonia and reports of parkinsonism improving with ECT.
 A further impetus for ECT comes from the frequent need for psychotropic therapy in a setting in which neuroleptics cannot be used.

 The use of ECT in this setting is further challenged by the requirement for anesthesia.
 Because of concerns for associated malignant hyperthermia, some authors suggest the use of nondepolarizing agents.
-However, in over 16 reported cases of NMS patients treated with succinylcholine, there was no malignant hyperthermia [16,70].
+However, in over 16 reported cases of NMS patients treated with succinylcholine, there was no malignant hyperthermia [17,75].
 Succinylcholine may also cause hyperkalemia and cardiac arrhythmias in patients with rhabdomyolysis and autonomic dysfunction .